ohoroyoi/brain-exercise/README.md

-# use-brain
+# brain-exercise
-use brain... study to improve the brain.
+brain-exercise...use brain... study to improve the brain.